isabella232/marketing-1/IMC/personas/RobDavis.md

 ## Goals/Objectives
 - Increase interactive nature of classes and encourage students to explore hands-on education.
+- To make learning data science less frustrating
+- Find a new teaching method that works better for themselves and their students
+- Motivate students to explore data science outside of academics

 ## Job responsibilities
 - Teaching Data Science